 L-arginine and male infertility

-Black ginger extract increases physical fitness and male fertility according to their 2016 study:
+Thai Black Ginger extract increases physical fitness and male fertility according to the 2016 study:

-Powerfully Pure “Thai Black Ginger Capsules” available in our shop
+Powerfully Pure “Thai Black Ginger Capsules” available in our Powerfully Pure shop

 The Ultimate Fertility Blend has potent fertility ingredients to boost energy levels

 It comes with medicinal mushrooms – for sexual potency, arousal, libido and satisfaction, as per this 2016 study:

 Review of Naturopathy of Medical Mushroom, Ophiocordyceps Sinensis, in Sexual Dysfunction